lailaalam/DarazWebsiteAutomation_Selenium_TestNG/README.md

  -TestNG (As automation testing Framework)<br/>
  -Allure(For report Generation)<br/>

+ ## Flow of work :
+ -Login
+ -Search Specific Item
+ -Sorting by price range low to high
+ -Select an item
+ -Add the item to cart
+ -Checkout

 ## NOTE :
 The username and the password used for a successful login are confidential.
 So they have been stored in a user.json file in the resource folder.
 And user.json file has been added in the .gitignore.
 So for using this project there is a necessity to add the user.json file locally in the resource folder like: src/test/resources/user.json